Tiana Fuller: Junior Matildas

 Fuller was called up to the Australian under-17 team (Junior Matildas) in the lead up to 2024 AFC U-17 Asian Cup qualification.
 Fuller toured with the Australian team to their Round 1 qualifier matches hosted by the Mongolian Football Federation in Ulaanbaatar on 24–28 April 2023.
 Fuller made her debut in the opening match against the hosts Mongolia, scoring four goals in the 11–0 win.

 Fuller was a member of the 23-player Australian squad selected to travel to Bali, Indonesia to contest the 2024 AFC U-17 Women's Asian Cup.
 Fuller was in the starting line-up for games against China, Japan, and Thailand.

 Young Matildas

 Fuller was named in a 26-player squad to represent the Australian under-20 team (Young Matildas) in the PacificAus Sports Four Nations Tournament to be held in Canberra, Australia between 19–26 February 2025 however did not take part in the matches due to injury.

 Fuller was named in the squad for the 2026 AFC U-20 Women's Asian Cup (Thailand) Qualification matches hosted by the Tajikistan Football Federation in Dushanbe between 6-10 of August 2025.
 Fuller was in the starting line-up for their opening match against the hosts Tajikistan, scoring a 48th minute goal in the 14–0 win.

+Fuller was selected to participate in a two-game international friendly series against South Korea held at the Australian Institute of Sport (AIS) in Canberra.

+Fuller was selected by head coach Alex Epakis as part of Australia's 23-player squad for the 2026 AFC U-20 Women's Asian Cup in Thailand.
+Fuller was in the starting line-up in their opening fixture against Chinese Taipei and appeared as a substitute against India and DPR Korea.